 Excited to welcome back Dr. Sneha Gosalia, Pediatric Physical Therapist and co-Founder of Big Leaps Pediatric Therapy in Stanford, CT.
 In her latest post she offers some great information for families and therapists alike on the important topic of Shoe Recommendations for Children:

-Once your baby starts cruising along furniture to taking their first few steps, it is important to think about what shoes to buy for your little walker.
+Once your baby starts cruising along furniture to taking their first few steps, it is important to think about what shoes to buy for your new walker.
 The foot is a complex structure comprised of 26 bones.
 These bones are designed to support the entire body, adapt to uneven surfaces and absorb shock with each step.
 A baby’s foot contains more cartilage than bone.
 Although the structure of the foot develops fully by 2 years of age, the bones themselves do not fully develop and harden until around 18 years of age.

 The American Academy of Pediatrics (AAP) has developed shoe recommendations for children to help you find shoes that are helpful and not harmful as your little one continues learning to walk.
 Flexible, non-skid or skid-resistant soles are one of the most important features to look for in a baby shoe.
 Children should be wearing shoes that are flexible and allow the foot to bend and move as though the child is barefoot.
 You also want to make sure your baby’s shoes fit correctly and are not too small.